5 Advantages of Partnering with an Onsite Mitigation Project Management (OPM) Vendor versus Post-Project Auditing

 While post-mitigation audits offer some savings for the insurance carrier, they can often leave a significant number of unaddressed items on the table.
 The retrospective view of the post-mitigation audit does not allow for opportunities to identify inefficiencies that an early onsite prevention would address in real-time.

 “If, for example, an analyst reduces a bill by 20%, the post-mitigation audit is considered successful.
 However, that bill could have been inflated by 70% due to process inefficiencies.
-In that case, the insurance carrier still overpaid the invoice by 50% without even realizing it,” said John Chestnas, Vice President of the Performance Management Group at Engle Martin & Associates, a leading national loss adjusting and claims management provider.
+In that case, the insurance carrier still overpaid the invoice by 50% without even realizing it,” said John Chestnas, Vice President of the Performance Management Group at Engle Martin, a leading national loss adjusting and claims management provider.

 “We believe in a better process to ensure the remediation work is being done correctly, aligns with industry standards, and is priced reasonably.”